etianen/py.sh/README.md

 ### Q: Haven't you just reinvented virtualenv?

 Not really. virtualenv is useful for managing a standalone bunch of PyPy dependencies.
-It doesnt help with installing Python interpreters not included in your operating system, and large binary dependencies can be a pain to install.
+It doesnt help with installing Python interpreters not included in your operating system, and large binary dependencies can still be a pain to install.

 ### Q: Haven't you just reinvented pyenv?